Master's Project Handbook

 - a clear explanation of the criteria used/client & academic deliverables to determine the final letter grade (A-E) for each student.

-Once the workplan is developed, the NRE 701.888 instructor or GSI submits your group information [student & project advisor names, project title] to the SNRE Registrar.
-The SNRE Registrar will assign a project number (NRE 701.xxx) for course registration, and will notify students when a class number has been assigned and they may register for the course.
+At the end of the master's project planning course, the NRE 701.888 instructor or GSI submits your group information [student & project advisor names, project title, and client information] to the SNRE Registrar.
+The SNRE Registrar will assign a project number (NRE 701.xxx) for course registration, and will notify students when a class number has been assigned and they may register for their remaining five credits anytime over the next three terms.

 The proposal is an agreement between student team and the client.
 Once the research scope is defined and proposal is written, the research is student driven.
 An important aspect of our degree program is to train students to be leaders and innovators; client input is welcome but students ultimately drive the shape of the final product.
 Thus the proposal is an important step in the master's project process.
 The written proposal, agreed upon by team members and clients, should include the following information before research begins: